-Micro-commitments are commitments that take very little time or effort but allow you to say, “I’m thinking of you,” or “I am supportive of you” and this should result in him feeling calmer, more able to manage his mood and in a position to contribute towards the development of a positive relationship.
+Micro-commitments are commitments that take very little time or effort but allow you to say, “I’m thinking of you” or “I am supportive of you,” and this should result in him feeling calmer, more able to manage his mood, and able to contribute towards the development of a positive relationship.

 It may be that your husband just needs a reminder that you still love and care for him and that he is important to you.
 Let him know that he is not alone and that you are there for him.

-Try to be more mindful of the words you use and the tone you take when talking to your partner.
+Try to be more mindful of the words you use and the tone you take when talking to your critical spouse.
 Instead of coming from a place of judgment, try to come from a place of understanding and compassion.

 If you can do that, you’ll be on the right track to a healthier, happier relationship.